 It is critical to hire a qualified attorney prior to the DOHA hearing.
 It is a well known fact that your chances greatly increase with a Hearing.
 Furthermore, you want to put your best efforts at this crucial stage, as Appealing an adverse decision very rarely results in a reversal.

 It is also important to know that your adversary on the case is an attorney who specializes in defending these matters for the Government.
 If you want to equal the playing field, you will contact us now!
 We know how to successfully mitigate and dispute evidence presented by the Attorneys for the Government.
 Being trial attorneys, we are very familiar with the Federal Rules of Evidence, which may be an important difference in the outcome of your case in that the Judge may not consider evidence submitted in inadmissible form.

 The Bell Law Group is one of the few firms that a very experienced in security clearance matters.
 We handle matters involving security clearances all 50 states.
-Call now for a free consultation.
+Call now for a free strategy session.